jbms/sphinx-immaterial/docs/graphviz.rst

 - default fonts and colors are set to match the fonts and colors used by the theme, including support for both light and dark mode;

+  .. admonition:: Only compatible with Google fonts

+      When not using a Google font via :themeconf:`font` in conf.py (eg. using a system/custom/self-hosted font), this extension will use the metrics from Graphviz's default font, rather than the actual font, for the purpose of computing the graph layout.
+      However, the text will still be displayed in the browser using the user-specified font.

 - the rendered diagram is included as inline svg content to allow hyperlinks to work;